adamghill/coltrane/docs/source/settings.md

 ### EXTRA_FILE_NAMES

 Any additional non-markdown file names that should be included.
 The file names will be retrieved from the `content` directory and will be built or served (depending on the mode).
+This could be used for `robots.txt` or any other file that might need to be included.
 Defaults to an empty array.

 ```python
 COLTRANE = {